armbian/documentation/docs/Developer-Guide_Using-Vagrant.md

 ### Installing Vagrant and Downloading Armbian

-#### Virtualbox Version

-**WARNING:** We'll be using [Virtualbox as a virtualization provider for Vagrant](https://www.vagrantup.com/docs/providers/virtualbox).
-Virtualbox has [documented issues running Xenial under heavy disk IO](https://bugs.launchpad.net/cloud-images/+bug/1616794).
-Please make sure your version of Virtualbox is >= 5.1.12 where the issue, ["Storage: fixed a problem with the LsiLogic SCSI controller where requests could be lost with SMP guests"](https://www.virtualbox.org/wiki/Changelog), appears to have been resolved.

 First, you'll need to [install Vagrant](https://www.vagrantup.com/downloads.html) on your host box.
+Then you have to choose if you want to run Virtualbox or Libvirt.

+#### Virtualbox

-Next, you'll need to install a plug-in that will enable us to resize the primary storage device.
+[Install Virtualbox](https://www.virtualbox.org/manual/UserManual.html#installation), then you'll need to install a plug-in that will enable us to resize the primary storage device.
 Without it, the default Vagrant images are too small to build Armbian.

 	vagrant plugin install vagrant-disksize

+#### Libvirt

+[Installing libvirt](https://libvirt.org/downloads.html) is a little bit more complex as you have to install an hypervisor too (like KVM/Qemu but others are available).
+Discussing about which one choosing and how to install it is out of scope.
+Once you have libvirt and an hypervisor installed, you'll need [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt/blob/master/README.md#installation).
+Finally, you need to tell vagrant to use libvirt and not default to Virtualbox.

+	export VAGRANT_DEFAULT_PROVIDER=libvirt

+#### Common steps

 Now we'll need to [install git](https://git-scm.com/downloads) and clone the Armbian repo.
 While this might seem obvious, we rely on it being there when we use Vagrant to bring up our guest-build box.